Fax for physical therapy clinics

 Why do physical therapy clinics still use fax?+

 physical therapy clinics still fax when they need a workflow that matches the recipient's office, legal, or records process.
-Fax is often faster than mail and easier to route than unsecured email.
+The recipient's current instructions should control the channel and destination.

 What documents do physical therapy clinics usually fax?+

 referrals, treatment notes, initial evaluations, and progress reports.
-The exact mix depends on the office, but those are the documents most teams need to send quickly and keep on file.
+The exact mix depends on the office and the recipient's current instructions.

 Can FaxDrop work for physical therapy clinics?+

 Yes.
-FaxDrop lets physical therapy clinics send documents online, add a cover page, and keep delivery confirmations in one place.
+FaxDrop lets physical therapy clinics send documents online, add a cover page, and check the current supported status.
 FaxDrop gives clinics a web-based option that fits front-desk and therapist workflows.